mohneesh9797-puresoftware/lzws/README.rst

-LZW streaming compressor/decompressor based on LZW AB.
+LZW streaming compressor/decompressor (LZW + Stream = LZWS) based on LZW AB.
 Copyright (c) 2016 David Bryant, 2018+ other authors, all rights reserved (see AUTHORS).
 Distributed under the BSD Software License (see LICENSE).